 I spent this week in Brisbane, and it absolutely flew by.

 The weather was gorgeous for most of my visit, with blue skies, warm sunshine and it was almost always about 20 degrees – sometimes as high as 26 or 27!
-Not bad for the middle of Autumn.
+I love Autumn in Queensland!

 In true Brisbane form, there was one epic storm during my stay, which started with rain and ended with floods.
 Fortunately, my friends and family weren’t affected, most of Brisbane’s flooding was relatively minor – nothing like the devastating floods of 2012.